Pheromone: Stimulators of the vomeronasal organ

 The human vomeronasal organ has epithelia that may be able to serve as a chemical sensory organ; however, the genes that encode the VNO receptors are nonfunctional pseudogenes in humans.
 Also, while there are sensory neurons in the human VNO there seem to be no connections between the VNO and the central nervous system.
 The associated olfactory bulb is present in the fetus, but regresses and vanishes in the adult brain.
 There have been some reports that the human VNO does function, but only responds to hormones in a "sex-specific manner".
 There also have been pheromone receptor genes found in olfactory mucosa.
-Unfortunately, there have been no experiments that compare people lacking the VNO, and people that have it.
+There have been no experiments that compare people lacking the VNO, and people that have it.
 It is disputed on whether the chemicals are reaching the brain through the VNO or other tissues.

 In 2006, it was shown that a second mouse receptor sub-class is found in the olfactory epithelium.
 Called the trace amine-associated receptors (TAAR), some are activated by volatile amines found in mouse urine, including one putative mouse pheromone.
 Orthologous receptors exist in humans providing, the authors propose, evidence for a mechanism of human pheromone detection.

 Although there are disputes about the mechanisms by which pheromones function, there is evidence that pheromones do affect humans.
 Despite this evidence, it has not been conclusively shown that humans have functional pheromones.
 Those experiments suggesting that certain pheromones have a positive effect on humans are countered by others indicating they have no effect whatsoever.

 A possible theory being studied now is that these axillary odors are being used to provide information about the immune system.
 Milinski and colleagues found that the artificial odors that people chose are determined in part by their major histocompatibility complexes (MHC) combination.
 Information about an individual's immune system could be used as a way of "sexual selection" so that the female could obtain good genes for her offspring.
 Claus Wedekind and colleagues found that both men and women prefer the axillary odors of people whose MHC is different from their own.

 Some body spray advertisers claim that their products contain human sexual pheromones that act as an aphrodisiac.
 Despite these claims, no pheromonal substance has ever been demonstrated to directly influence human behavior in a peer reviewed study.
 Thus, the role of pheromones in human behavior remains speculative and controversial.